anishafluffy/msia423_project/README.md

-#Web App for MSiA 423 Analytics Value Chain Class
+# Web App for MSiA 423 Analytics Value Chain Class

+Developer: Anisha Dubhashi
+Project Owner: Jerry Chen
+QA: Yiwei Sun

-##Project Charter
+## Project Charter

 ### Vision
 Help people choose a cuisine for the next meal they cook based on ingredients they have in their pantry.
 This functionality will increase users' interactions with the recipe site, increasing engagement, retention, and brand awareness.